SDGforskning/sdg-strings/SDG14_query_action_WoS.md

   OR "port state measures agreement" OR "PSMA"
   OR "UNFSA" OR "Management of Straddling Fish Stocks" OR "Management of Highly Migratory Fish Stocks" OR "common fisheries policy"
-  OR "law$" OR "legislation" OR "instrument$" OR "strateg*" OR "policy" OR "policies" OR "framework" OR "agreement*" OR "treaty" OR "treaties"
+  OR "deep-sea fisheries guidelines" OR "Management of Deep-sea Fisheries in the High Seas" OR "law$" OR "legislation" OR "instrument$" OR "strateg*" OR "policy" OR "policies" OR "framework" OR "agreement*" OR "treaty" OR "treaties"
   OR "criminali*" OR "catch documentation" OR "surveillance" OR "regulation$" OR "regulated" OR "regulating" OR "enforc*" )